pkcsecurity/info-radiator/README.md

 If you'd like SSH access to the PC, shoot a Slack message to Jonathan and he'll help get you set up!

 ### To-do List
-1. Figure out how to run `npm start` on system boot
+1. ~Figure out how to run `npm start` on system boot~ Done!
 2. Don't hard-code IP address in the listen command
-3. Node app should host over HTTPS
+3. Route node-started `radiate` process stdio to append to /home/pkc/radiateserver.log